Skoda Kamiq Review

 Sure, you do have to pay a bit extra for adaptive cruise control, but even with a few options added, the Skoda Kamiq is still an affordable small SUV that strikes an excellent balance between comfort, practicality and style.
 See how much you can save by visiting our Skoda Kamiq deals page or read on for our detailed interior, practicality and driving review sections.

 The Skoda Kamiq is one of the roomiest small SUVs on sale and comes with loads of clever features designed to make it easier to live with.
 The only thing it’s missing is sliding rear seats.

 You’ll have no trouble getting comfortable in the front of the Skoda Kamiq.
 The large front door openings and raised ride height make it very easy to climb in and there’s enough adjustment in the seat and steering wheel to help you find a comfortable driving position.
 It’s just a shame that adjustable lumbar support – to help stave off backache on long drives – is only standard in SE and SE L cars.

 The back seats are pretty roomy so a couple of six-foot-tall passengers can get comfy behind an equally lofty driver.
-There’s loads of knee room, enough headroom for them to sit up straight without touching the roof and there’s space for them to push their feet all the way under the front seats, too – even in their lowest position.
+There’s loads of knee room, enough headroom for them to sit up straight without touching the roof and there’s space for them to push their feet all the way under the front seats – even in their lowest position.

 There’s a tall lump in the rear floor, but at least it’s quite narrow so there’s space for a middle-seat passenger to comfortably put their feet to each side.
 They’ll have plenty of headroom, too – even in models with a panoramic glass roof – because the sunblind folds forwards rather than rearwards.

-Unfortunately, there isn’t a great deal of shoulder room to go around if you’re carrying three adults in the back at once and the central seat is narrower and firmer than the outer two.
+Unfortunately, there isn’t a great deal of shoulder room for carrying three adults in the back at once and the central seat is narrower and firmer than the outer two.
 There’s enough space for three kids to get comfy, though, and it’s a doddle to fit a child seat thanks to the clearly-marked Isofix anchor points with easy-to-remove covers.